ceejbot/toastmasters/stabilizing-npm/01-slides.md

 100% automated with ansible
 52 running instances, variable

 ^ I'm like a dance DJ-- I made all these changes while matching beats.
 The new infrastructure would run alongside the old one.
 I'd fade the old one out & the new one in & registry users wouldn't notice the transition.
-We are reliable now.
-We know when our providers are down before they do sometimes.

 ---